opencobra/cobratoolbox/.github/guides/TESTGUIDE.md

 - Double percentage sign `%%` in your test file to separate code blocks.
 Replace `%%` with `%`.
 - Compatibility issues (`ILOG Cplex` is not compatible with `R2015b+`).
 Add an additional test on the version of matlab using `verLessThan('matlab', '<version>')`.

-## How can I find out how many tests have failed?
+## Can I find out how many tests have failed?

 The idea of continuous integration and unit testing is to have all tests passing.
 The logical conditions, when tested using `assert()`, will throw an error when not satisfied.
 It is bad practice to test the sum of tests passed and failed.
 Please only test using `assert(logicalCondition)`.